 Discussion

 Our audit suggests that transplant patients received a low caloric intake during their ICU stay.
-Negative energy balance has been proven to increase post-surgical complications and mortality9.After transplant surgery, the patients are treated with inotropic medications and usually require mechanical ventilation10.
-According to ESPEN guidelines for clinical nutrition in the ICU7, patients whose energy needs were estimated using predictive equations, should be treated with hypocaloric nutrition (70% of the caloric target), for the first week rather than isocaloric nutrition that can supply 85%-100% of the caloric target.
-However, it now appears that the treating medical team may underestimate the patients' nutritional needs despite the critical role of nutrition.
+Negative energy balance has been proven to increase post-surgical complications and mortality.9 After transplant surgery, the patients are treated with inotropic medications and usually require mechanical ventilation.10 According to ESPEN guidelines for clinical nutrition in the ICU,7 patients whose energy needs were estimated using predictive equations, should be treated with hypocaloric nutrition (70% of the caloric target), for the first week rather than isocaloric nutrition that can supply 85%-100% of the caloric target.
+However, it now appears that the treating medical team may underestimate the patients’ nutritional needs despite the critical role of nutrition.
 The present study results stress the fact that the calorie nutritional intake by EN and/or PN in the first seven days of ICU hospitalization amounted to only 40% of the nutritional target.
-Our group showed that too low calorie intake might increase risks of mortality9.
+Our group showed that too low calorie intake might increase risks of mortality.9

 According to the Faisy equation calculation of the target amount of kcal/day, all the transplanted patients in the present study received 192 and up to 1252 kcal/day on average, much less than required, a deficit shown to have a significant effect on outcome after transplantation surgery.
-Dvir et al10 showed that a cumulative negative energy balance over time was closely associated with post-surgery complications such as sepsis, adult respiratory distress syndrome (ARDS), renal failure, renal replacement therapy, and overall total complication rate10.
-According to this study, underfeeding with less than 70% of the nutritional target was associated with increased LOS and LOV.
+Dvir et al.10 showed that a cumulative negative energy balance over time was closely associated with post-surgery complications such as sepsis, adult respiratory distress syndrome (ARDS), renal failure, renal replacement therapy, and overall total complication rate.10 According to this study, underfeeding with less than 70% of the nutritional target was associated with increased LOS and LOV.

-A study conducted by Cheung et al2, concluded that malnutrition after transplant surgery represents an independent variable for mortality.
+A study conducted by Cheung et al.2 concluded that malnutrition after transplant surgery represents an independent variable for mortality.
 In accordance with this observation, lung transplant patients in our study, whose NEB was lower than that of other study participants, had a significantly higher rate of mortality (93%) than the overall rate of 42.3%.

 The reason for not reaching calorie target despite an appreciation of the dangerous consequences of underfeeding is not clear.
-A number of reports in the literature12-14, have discussed the possibility that a reliance on measurements of Gastric Residual Volume (GRV) in the ICU can result in insufficient caloric intake in transplant patients because of the fear of an increase in GRV15 .
-In addition, the amount of time during which the patient is outside the ICU, possibly in the operating theatre, or undergoing Computed Tomography (CT) or Magnetic Resonance Imaging (MRI) scan, etc., can reduce the time the patient receives enteral or parenteral nutrition, especially if the medical staff delay the resumption of supply16.
-These issues may all contribute to the development of a NEB.
+A number of reports in the literature12-14 have discussed the possibility that a reliance on measurements of Gastric Residual Volume (GRV) in the ICU can result in insufficient caloric intake in transplant patients because of the fear of an increase in GRV.15 In addition, the amount of time during which the patient is outside the ICU, possibly in the operating theatre, or undergoing Computed Tomography (CT) or Magnetic Resonance Imaging (MRI) scan, etc., can reduce the time the patient receives enteral or parenteral nutrition, especially if the medical staff delay the resumption of supply.16 These issues may all contribute to the development of a NEB.